 Continuing east we find Mesa, Chandler and Gilbert.
 All bedroom communities that are primarily filled with families and strip-malls.
 Most of the area aside from Mesa remained largely agricultural communities until a growth spurt of housing which began in the 1980s and continues to this day.

 While many of our American counterparts are shoveling snow and battling the flu, Phoenicians are attending outdoor concerts, strolling around neighborhood art and wine festivals, and barbecuing poolside.
 It is for these reasons that the winter is considered "high season" by resorts and hotels in Phoenix.
 Accommodations range from luxury to budget, with most offering pools and whirlpools.
-The highest concentrations of resorts in the Phoenix area are located in three areas: Downtown Phoenix, Scottsdale and North-Central Phoenix near the Metrocenter Mall.
+The highest concentrations of resorts in the Phoenix area are located in three areas: Downtown Phoenix, Scottsdale and Paradise Valley.

-Downtown Phoenix, primarily a financial and government district, is the home of City Hall.
-Cultural activities and night life are centered in Copper Square and the Arizona Center.
-Home to some of the most luxurious accommodations in Maricopa County, the Crowne Plaza is the best place to stay downtown.
-The Mediterranean theme extends from the public areas to each one of the elegantly appointed guest rooms.
+Downtown Phoenix, primarily a financial and government district, is the home of City Hall and all municipal activity.
+Cultural attractions and night life are centered around Copper Square and the Arizona Center.
+The accommodations downtown vary from high-end luxury to modest hotels with lesser amenities.
+For more refined stays, the Westin Phoenix Downtown is another gem from Starwood Hotels & Resorts.
+The clean, luxurious theme extends from the public areas to each one of the elegantly appointed guest rooms.
 Room appointments are aimed at making life easier for business people.
 Facilities include a fitness room, swimming pool and a jogging track.
-Another good choice downtown is the Hotel San Carlos.
+Another good choice downtown is the allegedly haunted Hotel San Carlos.
 This beautiful Italian Renaissance style hotel offers European luxury.
 Hollywood's Golden Age movie icons are said to have frequented this posh spot with its rooftop swimming pool.

-Near the Metrocenter Mall, off Interstate 17, you'll find a host of lodging located near shopping and dining.
+Near the Metrocenter Mall, off Interstate 17, you'll find a host of lodging with more modest prices located near shopping and dining.
 Choose the Four Points by Sheraton or the newer Sheraton Crescent Hotel, both of which offer many amenities and a convenient location.
 If you need a longer stay, try the new Hawthorn Suites or the SpringHill Suites, which have services suitable for extended accommodation.

 Swanky accommodations are also available a little further east on Resort Row in Scottsdale, which is known as "the West's most Western town."
 Resort Row is the name given to the portion of Scottsdale Road that extends between Indian School Road and Shea Boulevard.
 Excellent shopping can be found at the distinctive Borgata.
 Stay in top notch accommodations at Scottsdale Plaza Resort or Marriott's new Renaissance Cottonwoods.
 Premium lakeside facilities, as well as golf with a view, can be enjoyed at the Regal McCormick Ranch.